In this guide we’ll take a look at the best oscillating multi tools for the UK market.

 Corded or Cordless

-One of the biggest decisions you will have to make when choosing your Oscillating Multi-Tool is whether you want to go corded or cordless.
+One of the biggest decisions you will have to make when choosing the best oscillating multi tool for the UK is whether you want to go corded or cordless.
 There is no right or wrong answer to this, it is more a case of weighing up the pros and cons that apply to your individual circumstances.
 Here we outline the main considerations.

 Progress in the development of Lithium-ion batteries over the last few years has meant that many cordless power tools, not least the Oscillating Multi-Tool, can now run off battery-generated power to perform many of those tasks that previously could only be performed by their corded equivalents.

 Only a few years ago using a battery multi tool this would not have been possible – Lithium-Ion batteries were too expensive for most consumers and their NiCad predecessors would have been too cumbersome and heavy to use in smaller cordless tools such as the Oscillating Multi-Tool.

 Lithium-Ion batteries have smaller profiles, are significantly lighter in weight, last much longer per charge, take less time to charge, and have much lower discharge rates (i.e. it takes them ages to go flat if left standing) than NiCad batteries.

 Furthermore their prices these days have dropped considerably.
 When going cordless in general though the two things you must consider are the power (Voltage) and capacity (Amperes / Hour – Ah) of the battery to use.
 It should be fairly obvious that 18 Volt batteries are more powerful than 12 Volt ones but the downside of this is that 18 Volt batteries are heavier.